 We are proud to hold the REVAMP Quality Mark for volunteer recruitment and management.

 We are currently looking for volunteers to support our services in the following areas:

 Training Centre in Paddock Wood – Computer Assistant

 Supporting our clients to learn or relearn computer skills in a fun and informal way.
 Activities may include creative writing, using art or photography software, researching the internet, playing games and sending emails.

 Volunteer Driver based in Paddock Wood

-If you or someone you know is interested, please contact Judith Williams for more information or complete the relevant Application form below:
+If you or someone you know is interested in any of these roles, please contact Judith Williams for more information or complete the Application form below:

 tel: 01892 834539